av1155/AlienInvaders/README.md

 ## How to Play

 -   Destroy all aliens before they can reach the bottom of the screen.
--   Avoid or shoot down bullets from alien ships.
+-   Avoid bullets from alien ships, or alien ships entirely.
 -   Score points by destroying aliens and hitting the UFO.
 -   Keep playing to try and beat your high score!